 - throttle position;

-- oxygen content in the exhaust gases;
+- oxygen content in exhaust gases;

-- the presence of detonation in the engine;
+- presence of detonation in the engine;

-- vehicle speed;
+- car speed;

 - voltage in the vehicle's on-board network;